 Athletes know that intrinsic in every sport is the risk of getting hurt.
 Swollen muscles, sprains, strains, dislocations, fractures and concussions happen frequently in sporting contests.
 Definitely not on the list of common injuries is cancer, but recent headlines have raised concerns that the thousands of artificial turf fields at schools, parks, and stadiums across the country pose an elevated cancer risk.
+In this blog post, we will be discussing crumb rubber artificial turf and the possible causes of cancer inherent in the turf.

 Gaining in popularity since it was used in the 1960s at the Houston Astrodome, artificial turf is made up of synthetic fibers that are easier to maintain and more durable than natural grass.
-Infill systems were added as cushioning in the 1990s, and consist of a layer of tiny granules of rubber, sand, or other material between the turf fibers and a backing layer.
-Crumb rubber infill is made by pulverizing recycled automobile and truck tires, and can contain potentially dangerous chemicals and carcinogens.
+Infill systems were added as cushioning in the 1990s and consist of a layer of tiny granules of rubber, sand, or other material between the turf fibers and a backing layer.
+Crumb rubber infill is made by pulverizing recycled automobile and truck tires and can contain potentially dangerous chemicals and carcinogens.
 These tiny black granules easily get trapped in clothing, embedded under fingernails, rubbed into cuts and enter the body through the eyes, ears, or mouth.

 Children who play sports on artificial turf fields may be at the greatest risk, such as high school soccer goalies who frequently have contact with the crumb rubber when they dive for the ball.